 Scientific studies show that, given enough time, MPAs can increase the size, abundance, and diversity of marine species within and outside their borders.
 Those benefits are important to wider marine ecosystems and to the fishing communities who depend on them.

 Unfortunately, some fishing groups believe MPAs have restricted too much of the coast.
 These opponents fought during the creation of the network and are expected to draw attention at the upcoming ten-year review.

 The California Department of Fish and Wildlife (CDFW) set a ten-year timeframe for the formal review of the effectiveness of this new network.
 Now, in 2023, the state is facing its first “Marine Protected Area Network Decadal Management Review.”

 You can see the report and associated information here.

 Seeking Public Input

 With the report published, these agencies have begun collecting public comments on Marine Protected Area management, starting with an informational forum on March 15, followed by the FGC’s Marine Resources Committee meeting the following day to take public comment.
 This was the first of several MPA review meetings scheduled for this year.

-Ray Hiemstra, Coastkeeper’s associate director of programs, will attend both events in person to provide expertise and propose ideas for the next ten years of MPA management.
+Ray Hiemstra, Coastkeeper’s associate director of programs, attended both events in person to provide expertise and propose ideas for the next ten years of MPA management.

 Coastkeeper and MPAs